davenverse/shellfish/docs/tutorial/file_handling.md

 # File Handling

-A scripting library does not only contain reading and writing operations, that's why we also include methods for manipulating files such as creations, deletions, permissions and other nice stuff in the library.
+A scripting library does not only contain reading and writing operations, that is why we also include methods for manipulating files such as creations, deletions, permissions, and other nice stuff in the library.

 ## Create a file